Installing and Configuring containerd as a Kubernetes Container Runtime

 EOF

-Apply sysctl parameters without reboot to current running enviroment
+Apply sysctl parameters without rebooting to the current running environment

 sudo sysctl --system